monicamarshall/django_rest_framework_jwt_RS256/README.md

 Current unresolved capabilities:
 The framework will authorize access to the hello and student service in curl commands when the RS256 token is set in the Authorization Bearer header of the request.
 The framework DOES NOT authorize access to the hello and student services when when requests for the hello and students resources are submitted via browser.
-An existing flaw in the framework does not authorize users when accessing the endpoints via URL in a web page:
+The framework WILL NOT automatically authorize users when accessing the endpoints via URL in a web page:

 1. http://localhost:8088/hello/
 2. http://localhost:8088/students/